 Prof. Nicola Terrenato

-The Gabii Project is an international archaeological initiative promoted by the Kelsey Museum of Archaeology at the University of Michigan.
-We have been excavating the Latin city of Gabii since 2007 in order to study the formation and growth of an ancient city-state that was both neighbor, and rival to, Rome in the first millennium BCE.
-Our research tackles questions about the emergence of zoning and of proper city blocks, I street layouts and their relationship to city walls, definition of elite and commoner neighborhoods, development of monumental civic architecture, abandonment and repurposing of public and private areas, and much else, through the integration of spatial data, architecture and stratigraphy, and a wide variety of finds spanning from the Iron Age to the Early Medieval period.
+We are an international archaeological initiative promoted by the Kelsey Museum of Archaeology at the University of Michigan.
+We have been excavating the Latin city of Gabii since 2007 in order to study the formation and growth of a city-state that was, as neighbor and rival to Rome in the first millennium BCE, an important player in early Roman history.
+Our research tackles big questions about the emergence and evolution of urbanism in ancient Italy: from city planning to social stratification and the definition of elite and non-elite spaces and activities; from the development of monumental civic architecture to the abandonment and repurposing of the cityscape; and much else, through the integration of spatial data, architecture and stratigraphy, and a wide variety of finds spanning from the Iron Age to the Late Roman periods.

 Period(s) of Occupation: Pre-Roman and Roman, Iron Age to Late Antiquity, Early Middle Ages